ScilifelabDataCentre/IAB_2021/README.md

 # IAB_2021

-This will be the repository for the scripts developed for use in the IAB 2021 report
+Here is the repository of scripts for the IAB 2021 report produced by Data Centre.
+The scripts are split up into different 'types'.
+Each folder includes instructions on how to use the scripts and gives important information.
+There are also comments in the scripts.